junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean whistles.
 "Geez, just my luck.
 Is that a good ghost like you or something else?"

 The wrinkle between Cas's eyebrows deepens.
-"I suspect there is probably not many like me."
+"I suspect there are probably not many like me."

 "I bet," Dean sighs.
 "Remind me to bring a poker or something metal to the office tomorrow then.
 And you," he pokes a finger at Cas, "stay as far away from it as you can."